 There are limited options for obtaining food on the west side of McCarthy, in downtown McCarthy, and in Kennecott.
-A current list of dining options is available at any park visitor center.
-There are no drinking fountains in McCarthy or Kennecott, but bottled water is available for purchase in both locations.
-Kennecott Mill Tours

-The only way to see inside the 14-story Kennecott Mill building is via tour by St. Elias Alpine Guides.
+There are no drinking fountains in McCarthy or Kennecott, so it is best to bring your own water.
+Kennecott Mill Tours The only way to see inside the 14-story Kennecott Mill building is via tour by the NPS concessioner, St. Elias Alpine Guides.
 Tours are provided during the summer, for a fee.
-Contact them at 1-888-933-5427 or www.steliasguides.com.
+Contact them at 1-888-933-5427 or www. steliasguides.com.
 Kennecott Visitor Center Located in a historic building in the beginning of the Kennecott mill town, this is where you can obtain information about Kennecott and the surrounding areas from park rangers.
 This site has exhibits, park films, bookstore, ranger programs, bear canisters, and trip planning information.